 In our previous set of transactions, assume this additional information:

-On December 31, 2013, Gray Network Services performed $300 worth of services to a client.
-The amount has not yet been collected and was never recorded in the journal of the company.
+On December 31, 2014, Gray Electronic Repair Services rendered $300 worth of services to a client.
+However, the amount has not yet been collected.
+It was agreed that the customer will pay the amount on January 15, 2015.
+The transaction was never recorded in the books of the company.

 In this case, we should make an adjusting entry to recognize the income since it has already been earned.
 The adjusting entry would be:

 Example 1: Company ABC leases its building space to a tenant.
 The tenant agreed to pay monthly rental fees of $2,000 covering a period from the 1st to the 30th or 31st of every month.
 On December 31, 2014, ABC Company did not receive the rental fee for December yet and no record was made in the journal.

 Under the accrual basis, the rent income above should already be recognized because it has already been earned even if it has not yet been collected.
 The adjusting journal entry would be:

 Example 2: ABC Company lent $9,000 at 10% interest on December 1, 2014.
 The amount will be collected after 1 year.
 At the end of December, no entry was entered in the journal to take up the interest income.

 Interest is earned through the passage of time.
 In the case above, the $9,000 principal plus a $900 interest will be collected by the company after 1 year.
 The $900 interest pertains to 1 year.

 However, 1 month has already passed.
 The company is already entitled to 1/12 of the interest, as prorated.
 Therefore the adjusting entry would be to recognize $75 (i.e. $900 x 1/12 ) as interest income: